 This webpage sets out when and how we use your personal information that you or others provide to us.

 We are 10 Million Women, a limited company with registration number 12691529.
-Our registered address is 13 New Cavendish Street, London, United Kingdom, W1G 9UG
+Our registered address is 18 Pembroke Square, London W8 6PA, United Kingdom

 10 Million Women is committed to protecting and respecting your privacy.
 This policy sets out the basis on when and how we use your personal information that you or others provide to us.
 Please read the following carefully to understand our views and practises regarding your personal data and how we will treat it.

 If you are under 18, please do not send any personal data about yourself to us.

 We collect information to enhance your shopping experience with us and send you offers and promotions which we feel you will be interested in.
 Only upon your approval, never otherwise.